Bulging Disc Treatment in Dallas

 Bulging Disc Treatment Options in Dallas, Texas

-If you suffered a sports-related or age-related injury and have severe back pain, you need a bulging disc specialist.
+If you suffered a sports-related or age-related injury and have severe back pain, you need a Dallas orthopedic doctor.
 At SPORT, our top priorities are to manage your pain and get you back to your active lifestyle.
 That’s why we utilize state of the art technology and medical techniques to ensure that you leave our office feeling revitalized.
 For more information on the conditions we treat, please call 469-200-2832 to schedule an appointment with us.
 Not only do we offer advanced treatments, we also offer physical therapy in Dallas and Frisco, Texas.